chenxingqiang/jax-sklearn/doc/modules/cross_validation.rst

 - It allows specifying multiple metrics for evaluation.

-- It returns a dict containing fit-times, score-times (and optionally training scores as well as fitted estimators) in addition to the test score.
+- It returns a dict containing fit-times, score-times (and optionally training scores, fitted estimators, train-test split indices) in addition to the test score.

 For single metric evaluation, where the scoring parameter is a string, callable or None, the keys will be - ``['test_score', 'fit_time', 'score_time']``